Talmage-Hilton/Stat-386-Blog/_posts/2026-04-01-conference-bingo.md

 ### Randomizing the Board

 With the pool defined, filling a card is straightforward.
-We sample 120 squares without replacement — 60 for before the FREE space and 60 for after — and slot them in:
+We sample 120 squares without replacement (60 for before the FREE space and 60 for after) and slot them in:

 {%- highlight r -%}
 chosen <- sample(all_squares, 120)